-- obtaining additional information on the customer and the beneficial owner related to the intended nature of business relationship, the source of funds and source of wealth, the reasons for the intended or performed transactions,
+- obtaining additional information on the customer and the beneficial owner related to the intended nature of business relationship, the source of funds and source of wealth, the reasons for the intended or

 - obtaining the approval of senior management for establishing or continuing the business relationship,